per2jensen/dar-backup-image/README.md

 |DAR_VERSION|For example `2.7.19`|
 |DAR_BACKUP_VERSION|For example `0.8.2`|

-The values are read by the Makefile and by the `build-test-scan.yml`action.
+The values are read by the Makefile and by for example the `build-test-scan.yml`action.

 ---